Sumner grad Connor Wedington says it’s ‘surreal’ to be a Seahawk. But can he make the 53-man roster?

 The Seahawks have 12 receivers on their 90-player roster, and last year kept six on their initial 53 but often had only five as the season progressed, and five or six is the likely amount again this year.

-Three are a given — Tyler Lockett, DK Metcalf and second-round pick Dee Eskridge — meaning the other nine could be competing for two or three spots (though waived players can always sign to the practice squad later).
+Three are a given — Tyler Lockett, DK Metcalf and second-round pick Dee Eskridge — meaning the other nine could be competing for two or three spots (though waived players can always sign to the practice squad).

 The other competitors also include Freddie Swain, a sixth-round pick last year who would figure to have a good shot to make it again this year, as well as Penny Hart and John Ursua, who have also spent time on the 53-man roster at times the last two seasons.

-Seattle also signed two other undrafted rookie free agents who also were surprised to not get drafted — Tamorrion Terry of Florida State and Cade Johnson of South Dakota State.
+The Seahawks also signed two other undrafted rookie free agents who also were surprised to not get drafted — Tamorrion Terry of Florida State and Cade Johnson of South Dakota State.

 But if Wedington has an edge it could be in his versatility.